Terms & Conditions

 - Is required by The Smith Family to arrange their own public liability insurance specific to the activity and indemnifies The Smith Family against any liability in relation to the conduct of an activity.

-- Will advise The Smith Family of changes made from the details provided on the Application for Authority to Fundraise, including the cancellation of the activity, within two days of the date of the change and before the commencement of the activity.
+- Will advise The Smith Family of changes made from the details provided during the registration process, including the cancellation of the activity, within two days of the date of the change and before the commencement of the activity.

 - Shall not undertake any door-to-door, street sales, telephone based approaches for donations in connection with the activity.

 - Acknowledges that the activity is moral and ethical and it does not involve any industries that are in conflict with the values and purpose of The Smith Family.